-Now you have received your offer take your time to look at the essential information below regarding your next steps towards becoming an RVC student.
+Now you have received your offer, take your time to look at the essential information below regarding your next steps towards becoming an RVC student.

 AHEMS (Graduate Accelerated BVetMed students only)

 All offers of a place at the RVC are conditional on successful occupational health clearance.
 The RVC uses the Central and North West London NHS as its Occupational Health (OH) provider.
-You will be emailed a health questionnaire, normally once your offer status is unconditional, which you will need to complete so that they can make an assessment of your fitness to study at the RVC and of any assistance we can provide whilst you are here.
+You will be emailed a health questionnaire, normally once your offer status is unconditional, which you will need to complete as soon as possible so that there is no delay to your enrolment.

 Paying deposits (international students only)